10 Lesser Known Dishes of India

 In this article, we give you some of the lesser known dishes of India that are unique, mouthwatering and a treat for your palate.

 This dish is available typically in Lucknow and old Delhi.
 This dish basically consists of dry fruits and milk.
 The khoya or mawa are beaten until fluffy and light.
-These are served with garnishing of sugar and dry fruits.
+These are served with a garnishing of sugar and dry fruits.

 - Bhang Ke Pakore

-This is a special snack that is prepared during Holi festival.
+This is a special snack that is prepared during the Holi festival.
 Cannabis leaves’ powder is mixed with the batter of pakora and is eaten after frying.
 This is an addictive dish that is also tasty.

 This is an Assamese delicacy which means bamboo shoots with fish.
 The fish used to prepare this dish is Rawas.
 To the Rawas fish is added mustard oil, ginger, turmeric and chillies in large amounts.

-A dish originating from kutch, handvo is perfect snack for breakfast or tea.
+A dish originating from kutch, handvo is the perfect snack for breakfast or tea.
 This is a great dish for the health conscious people.
 A well-known variant of this dish is dhokla.
 This can serve as a complete meal in itself.